deltacasttv/videomaster-video-monitor/README.md

 To use Conan 1.x to retrieve the dependencies, create the `modules`` directory and use the install command:

     mkdir /path/to/modules
     cd /path/to/modules
     conan install /path/to/video-viewer -b missing -g cmake_find_package

-# VideoMaster SDK
+## VideoMaster SDK

-The VideoMaster SDK is required to build the application and the following environment variables must be set:
+The VideoMaster SDK is required to build the application.
+You must place the SDK in the folder `deps/VideoMaster`.

-    VIDEOMASTERHD_INCLUDE_DIRS: path to the VideoMaster SDK include directory
-    VIDEOMASTERHD_LIBRARIES: path to the VideoMaster SDK library directory

-Building with CMake

 If you used Conan to retrieve your dependencies, you can use the following commands to build the project:

-cd /path/to/video-viewer
     cmake -S . -B build -DCMAKE_MODULE_PATH:PATH=/path/to/modules
     cmake --build build

 # How to use

 All relevant information regarding the application can be found by running the application with the --help option:

     ./VideoMasterInputViewer --help

-For example, to run the application with the default settings, simply run:
+For example, to run the application with the default settings (same as `--device 0 --input 0`), simply run:

     ./VideoMasterInputViewer

 To select the device and connector indexes to use

-./VideoMasterInputViewer -d 0 -i 0
+    ./VideoMasterInputViewer --device 0 --input 0

 Use the device of indexe 0 and the reception connector of indexe 0.